I know that you can do all things and that no purpose of yours can be thwarted. Job 42:2

 Our Eternal Dwelling

-11 Knowing therefore the fear of the Lord, we persuade men, but we are revealed to God, and I hope that we are revealed also in your consciences.
-12 For we are not commending ourselves to you again, but speak as giving you occasion of boasting on our behalf, that you may have something to answer those who boast in appearance, and not in heart.
+11 Therefore, knowing the fear of the Lord, we persuade others.
+But who we are is known by God, and I hope that this is also revealed in your consciences.
+12 For we are not commending ourselves to you again, but giving you the opportunity to boast on our behalf, that you may have something to answer those who boast in appearance, and not in heart.
 13 For if we are beside ourselves, it is for God.
 Or if we are of sober mind, it is for you.
-14 For the love of Christ constrains us; because we judge thus, that one died for all, therefore all died.
-15 He died for all, that those who live should no longer live to themselves, but to him who for their sakes died and rose again.
+14 For the love of Christ constrains us because we judge thus, that one died for all, therefore all died.
+15 He died for all, that those who live should no longer live to themselves but to him who for their sake died and rose again.

-16 Therefore we know no one after the flesh from now on.
-Even though we have known Christ after the flesh, yet now we know him so no more.
+16 Therefore, from now on, we regard no one according to the flesh.
+Even though we have known Christ according to the flesh, yet now we regard him thus no more.
 17 Therefore if anyone is in Christ, he is a new creation.
 The old things have passed away.
 All things have become new.
 18 But all things are of God, who reconciled us to himself through Jesus Christ, and gave to us the ministry of reconciliation; 19 namely, that God was in Christ reconciling the world to himself, not reckoning to them their trespasses, and having committed to us the word of reconciliation.

 For the Chief Musician.
 Set to “The Lilies.”
 A contemplation by the sons of Korah.
-A wedding song.
+A song of love.

 1 My heart overflows with a noble theme.